Carl-Henric/MS1/README.md

 **Responsive testing & design**

 For responsive testing on mobile devices, Google devtools and Lambdatest have been used.
-All devices/screens that Google devtools provide has shown excellent results.
+All devices/screens that Google devtools provide have shown excellent results.

 [Lambdatest](https://app.lambdatest.com/) has been used to ensure that it looks correct on all 56 screens that they provide.
 I find Lambdatest as a great complement to Google devtools when it comes to testing it on mobile devices.